clear-code/set-default-columns/README.md

 Provides ability to set default visibility of columns in the thread pane.

-By default, Thunderbird shows following columns for new folders.
+By default, Thunderbird shows following columns for newly detected folders.

  * threadCol
  * attachmentCol